Algorithmic Accountability

 AI Model Governance for New Zealand Organisations

-New Zealand has no prescribed model governance framework.
-The FMA and RBNZ expect sound model risk management, but the standards are yours to define.
-That gap is not freedom -- it is exposure.
+New Zealand has no prescribed model governance standard.
+The Financial Markets Authority and Reserve Bank of New Zealand expect sound model risk management, but the frameworks are yours to define.
+That regulatory gap is not freedom.
+It is exposure that grows with every artificial intelligence model your organisation deploys.

-We build model governance programmes for New Zealand banks, insurers, and financial services firms that satisfy regulatory expectations before those expectations become enforcement actions.
+We build model governance programmes for New Zealand banks, insurers, and financial services businesses that satisfy regulatory expectations before those expectations become enforcement actions.
+We bring deep expertise in the Privacy Act 2020, the Conduct of Financial Institutions Act, and Treaty of Waitangi obligations to every engagement.

 See Our Approach